Rydberg atoms for electric field gradiometry

 To quantitatively describe the reduction in the probability of the fully excited state around the Förster resonance, we compute the maximum value of the fidelity between $\ket{\Psi(t)}$ and $\ket{1_{1}, \hdots, 1_{N}}$ over a Rabi period $t \in (0, \tau = 2\pi/\Omega)$ defined as

-In Fig.~\ref{fig.f_max}\textbf{(a)}, we showcase $F_{max}$ for a uniform electric field across the atoms.
+In Fig.~\ref{fig_f_max_N_4}\textbf{(a)}, we showcase $F_{max}$ for a uniform electric field $E$ across the atoms.
 At small atom spacings, the value of $F_{max}$ is small as the blockade radius exceeds the separation.
-However, as the atom distance increases beyond the blockade radius, $F_{max}$ also rises.
-This increase happens at different atom separations as the blockade is larger for electric fields closer to the Förster resonance.
+However, as the atom distance increases beyond the blockade radius, $F_{max}$ also rises. \gb{For different values of $E$, this} increase happens at different atom separations as the blockade is larger for electric fields closer to the Förster resonance.
 Furthermore, the gradient of $F_{max}$ changes due to the electric field.
 This is a result of the change in nature of the interactions from $R^{-3}$ to $R^{-6}$, which occurs at short atom-atom separation and more abruptly for $E = 0$ compared to $E = E_{res}$ (see more details in the Appendix).

-Alternatively, we can look at $F_{max}$ at fixed atom distances in homogeneous electric fields (Fig.~\ref{fig.f_max}\textbf{(b)}).
+Alternatively, we can look at $F_{max}$ at fixed atom distances in homogeneous electric fields (Fig.~\ref{fig_f_max_N_4}\textbf{(b)}).
 For $R = 5 \, \mu$m, $F_{max}$ remains low for all electric field values as this atom spacing is much smaller than the blockade radius.
-Conversely, for $R = 40 \, \mu$m, the separation is much larger than the blockade radius at all electric fields; therefore, $F_{max}$ remains high.
+Conversely, for $R = 40 \, \mu$m, the separation is much larger than the blockade radius at all electric fields considered; therefore, $F_{max}$ remains high\pk{, providing a suitable lower bound for $R_{cell}$ (see Fig.~\ref{fig.tweezer_arrangement})}.
 At the intermediate values $R = 15 \, \mu$m and $R = 20 \, \mu$m $F_{max}$ decreases as the electric field approaches the Förster resonance, since the blockade exceeds the atom distance.
-The non-linear behaviour of these curves stems from the way $F_{max}$ is shifted in Fig.~\ref{fig.f_max}\textbf{(a)}, which result in a steeper gradient at the larger atom spacings $R = 20 \, \mu$m.
+The non-linear behaviour of these curves stems from the way $F_{max}$ is shifted in Fig.~\ref{fig_f_max_N_4}\textbf{(a)}, which result in a steeper gradient at the larger atom spacings $R = 20 \, \mu$m.

-While $N = 3$ atoms capture the main features of the Rydberg blockade's dependence on electric field, adding more atoms enhances Rydberg interactions which is reflected in on the blockade radii (see Appendix for other values of $N$).
+{ While \gb{this configuration ($N = 4$ atom arranged in a square)} captures the main features of the Rydberg blockade’s dependence on the applied electric field and atom separation, alternative geometrical arrangements and/or varying number of atoms can be used to further investigate this dependence.
+In the Appendix, we examine how both factors influence $F_{max}$, considering a linear configuration and increasing number of atoms from $N= 2$ to $N = 5$. }